 - To overcome the quantization errors due to slope overload and granular noise, the step size \Delta is made adaptive to variations in the input signal x(t).
 Particularly in the steep segment of the signal x(t), the step size is increased.
 Also, if the input is varying slowly, the step size is reduced.
 Then, this method is known as Adaptive Delta Modulation (ADM).
 The adaptive delta modulators can take continuous changes in step size or discrete changes in step size.

 - Below figure (1) shows the transmitter and receiver of the adaptive delta modulator.

 - The logic for step size control is added in the diagram.
-Step size increased or decreased according to a specified rule and example if one-bit quantizer output.
+Step size increased or decreased according to a specified rule and example of one-bit quantizer output.

-- As an example, if one-bit quantizer output is high (i.e. 1) then step size may be doubled for the next sample.
-If one-bit quantizer output is low, then step size may be reduced by one step.
+- As an example, if the one-bit quantizer output is high (i.e. 1) then the step size may be doubled for the next sample.
+If the one-bit quantizer output is low, then the step size may be reduced by one step.

 - Figure (2) shows the staircase waveforms of the adaptive delta modulator and the sequence of bits to be transmitted.

 - In the receiver of the adaptive delta modulator shown in Figure (1), there are two portions.
 The first portion produces the step size from each incoming bit.
 Exactly the same process is followed as that in the transmitter.
 The previous input and present input decides the step size.
 It is then applied to an accumulator which builds up the staircase waveform.
 The low-pass filter then smoothens out the staircase waveform to reconstruct the original signal.